Get Free Solar Panel Quotes

 Faster return on investment

-The average household that purchases a 3.5 kWp solar panel system today will break even on the solar panel cost in 15.1 years.
-However, if you decide to invest in a set of second hand solar panels for half the price, you’ll break even much faster – something particularly appealing during the recent energy crisis.
+The average household that purchases a 3.5 kWp solar panel system today will break even on the solar panel cost in 15.66 years.
+However, if you decide to invest in a set of second hand solar panels for half the price, you’ll break even much faster – something particularly appealing at times when energy prices are high.

 That said, if you buy a worn-out set of solar panels, you’ll be lucky if they last until the break-even point.